-Two of the greatest dynasties National Hockey League history hoisted Lord Stanley’s Cup on this date.
+Two of the greatest dynasties in National Hockey League history hoisted Lord Stanley’s Cup on this date.
 May 21 has also seen some big individual performances and final games for future Hall of Famers.
+Let’s begin our daily trip back in time to relive all the best moments.

 A Pair of Dynastic Wins